askorama/orama/packages/lyra-docs/docs/usage/deletion.md

   </span>
 );

-Deletion is one of the easiest things to do in Lyra Let's say we have the following database with the following inserted documents:
+Deletion is one of the easiest things to do in Lyra.<br/>
+Let's say we have the following database with the following inserted documents:

 ```js title="lyra.js"